 When you are done writing an email, you should go back to the most important information in your email and make sure that it’s accurate.
 If not, fix it.
 Of course, most people are unable to catch this first time they re-read their email, so you should take the time to read your email with focus and attention several times before you send it.
 For example, if you misspell the person’s name, it can come off as very rude and they won’t respond to your email.

-A good thing to know is that even if you make a mistake, there are ways you can fix it: Mailbutler is an excellent service you can use with Gmail and Apple Mail as it can undo your message and enable Attachment Reminder to avoid some of these mistakes.
+A good thing to know is that even if you make a mistake in your email, there are ways you can fix it: Mailbutler is an excellent service you can use with Gmail and Apple Mail as it can undo your message and enable Attachment Reminder to avoid some of the more common errors.
 But you should always strive for perfection in your emails and this means checking for these mistakes thoroughly.

 This guest post is written by Freddie Tubbs.
 Freddie Tubbs is a digital strategist at UK Writings and Boom Essays.
 He enjoys attending marketing and business events for